-The LK202-25 comes equipped with the following features:
+The VK202-25 comes equipped with the following features:

-- 20 column by 2 line text display - Built in font with provision for up to 8 user defined characters - Speeds from 1200 bps to a lighting fast 19.2 Kbps over RS-232 - Communication over IC or RS-232 (with software controlled speed) - Use of up to 127 modules on the same 2-wire IC interface - One wire bus capable of communicating with many devices over a single wire plus a ground reference. - Fully buffered so that no delays in transmission should ever be necessary - Ability to add a customized splash / start up screen - Use of Matrix Orbital's "Remember" functions to save settings - Software controlled contrast - Backlight with configurable time out setting up to 90 minutes - Use up to a 25 key keypad with a 10 key buffer - Six general purpose outputs for a variety of applications - Horizontal or vertical bar graphs - Variable power options, +5V or +9V to +15V - Extended temperature option - Fits Matrix Orbital's PC Bay inserts without any modifications
+- 20 column by 2 line text vacuum fluorescent display - Built in font with provision for up to 8 user defined characters - Speeds from 1200 bps to a lighting fast 19.2 Kbps over RS-232 - Communication over RS-232 or I2C - Use of up to 127 modules on the same 2 wire I^2C interface - 1-wire bus that is capable of communicating with many devices over a single wire plus a ground refernce - Fully buffered so that no delays in transmission are ever necessary - Ability to add a customized splash / startup screen - Software controlled brightness with configurable time-out setting up to 90 minutes and software controlled speed - Use of up to a 25 key keypad with a 10 key buffer - Six general purpose outputs for a variety of applications - Horizontal or vertical bar graphs - Variable power options, +5V or +9V to +15V - Extended temperature option - Fits Matrix Orbital's PC Bay inserts without any modifications

-1.1 What to Expect From the LK202-25
+1.1 What to Expect From the VK202-25

-The LK202-25 is designed as the display unit for an associated controller.
+The display is designed as the display unit for an associated controller.
 The controller may be anything from a single board, special purpose micro-controller to a PC, depending on the application.
 This controller is responsible for what is displayed on the screen of the display.